 |Length:||8 days, please check out detail progrms|

 |Lodging:||4 nights hotel, 3 night guesthouse;|

 |Meals:||All meals included|

 Tibetan for ‘Heavenly Lake’ Namtso is regarded as one of Tibetan buddhism’s three holiest lakes.
 The lake is a pilgrimage site for buddhists, who consider it the seat of Paramasukha Chakrasamvara.
 Buddhists believe that buddhas, bodhisattvas and vajras will assemble at Namtso in the Tibetan year of the sheep.
 This trip shows the route from Lhasa northward to this holy lake then heading east to the monasteries hidden in the Nyainqentanglha Mountain.

-Day 2 Chengdu to Lhasa: Fly to Lhasa (Gonggar Airport).
-The guide will meet you at the airport, and transfer you to Lhasa city with about 1h30 driving (100 km).
+Day 1 Arrive in Lhasa (Gonggar Airport). your guide will meet you at the airport, and transfer you to Lhasa city with about 1h30 driving (100 km).
 On the way, you’ll get greeted by Nie Tang Buddha, a Buddha image engraved in the mountain face.
 Afternoon an easy walking visit to Luophuk lingkar – the summer palace of Dalai Lama.

-Day 10 Chengdu to the airport for departure
+Day 8 Lhasa to the airport for departure

 Prices and Departure